 The Air Max 87 is where it all began when Tinker Hatfield proposed exposing the already existing airbag technology that Nike was using, for the consumer to see.
 Like a window into innovation.
 Everyone thought he was crazy and that no one would ever buy a shoe that looked like it would burst with wear.
 He proved them all wrong and the Air Max 1 was born becoming a cult classic and icon for the world of sneakers.
 With countless renditions of the Air Max over the past 30 years, they always had the intention to have a complete Air sole.
 In 1997 they were halfway there when they released the Air Max 87 that ran an Air unit along the entire sole yet still encapsulated by a foam midsole.
 Fast forward 20 years and the future is now.

-The VaporMax will birth to the public on Sunday March 26th to coincide with Air Max Day.
+The VaporMax will birth to the public on Sunday, March 26th to coincide with Air Max Day.
 The Wolf Grey VaporMax pictured is limited to 400 pairs across Australia, making them a shoe of few.
-HypeDC, Footlocker and Nike are the go to for Maximum acquisition.
+HypeDC, Footlocker and Nike are the go-to for Maximum acquisition.
 But it doesn’t stop there.
-Nike are also releasing a similar grey version with the addition of a red swoosh and Flywire accents dubbed the “OG”.
+Nike is also releasing a similar grey version with the addition of a red swoosh and Flywire accents dubbed the “OG”.
 These should be available at similar stores to those mentioned above.
-There is also a murdered out black rendition to maintain your stealthy inner ninja on those midnight runs, however this is a little more limited releasing only at NikeLab locations globally.
+There is also a murdered out black rendition to maintain your stealthy inner ninja on those midnight runs, however, this is a little more limited releasing only at NikeLab locations globally.